Phhofm/ParagonSR/README.md

 # NOTE: For GPU support, ensure you install the correct PyTorch version for your CUDA toolkit.
 ```

-## 5. Training & Deployment
+## 7. Training & Deployment

-Please see the [release page for the pre-trained model](link-to-your-pretrain-release) for a detailed training template (`.yml`) and a guide to using the deployment scripts.
+Please see the [release page for the pre-trained model](link-to-your-pretrain-release) for a detailed training template (`.yml`) and instructions.

 A key feature of ParagonSR is its ability to be permanently fused for deployment.
 After training, run `fuse_model.py` and then `export_onnx.py` to create a final, high-speed, portable model for real-world applications.

-## 6. Acknowledgements & Inspirations
+## 8. Acknowledgements & Inspirations

 This architecture stands on the shoulders of giants and would not be possible without the incredible research and open-source contributions of the community.